Turn an evaluated LLM change into an immutable release bundle, promote it through measured traffic, and roll back without losing lineage.

 3production_still_stable=TrueWhen your team owns weights, a digest can identify them directly.
 If a service calls a hosted model, the bundle must instead record the strongest fixed identifier that provider documents.
 For example, OpenAI model pages that expose snapshots describe snapshots as locking a particular model version for consistent behavior.[5]

-This matters because a provider can change the model behind a name you thought was stable, shifting your outputs with no deploy on your side.
+A provider can change the model behind a name you thought was stable, shifting your outputs with no deploy on your side.
 A controlled study comparing the March and June 2023 releases of GPT-4 and GPT-3.5 reported large behavior swings on the same tasks between snapshots, so the "same" service was not always the same service.[6]
 Pinning a documented snapshot reduces that risk but doesn't remove it: snapshots get deprecated, and a golden-set monitor against production still earns its keep.[7]

 Don't generalize that guarantee to every provider or every alias.
 Verify the exact provider documentation, store the chosen model identifier in the bundle, monitor deprecation notices, and rerun release gates before changing it.